Rolfhahn/BTICdata2csv/README.md

  You can import this CSV file in Excel.
  For example, a ciso can get an overview of all sessions from an entire year in just one file.

+Requirements / Prerequisites:
+ The BeyondTrust(R) Integration Client must have the PRA or RS Appliance data stored on an archive share.

 How to configure and prepare it:
  A .json control file must be located in the "configs" subdirectory of the script.
  The .json file is normally given the name of the BeyondTrust site.
 Example: \control\site_company_org.json